rodalbuyeh/gpim452-2025-fa/syllabus.md

 ---

-This course provides an introduction to the logic and practice of data science as used in policy making, program evaluation, and business enterprises.
+This course provides an introduction to the logic and practice of data science as used in policy making, program evaluation, and corporate enterprise.
 We do this with extensive, hands-on work with real data using the R statistical computing environment.
 This course emphasizes the opportunities and challenges of working with high dimensional data, as opposed to the memory and algorithmic challenges associated with big data.
-The course emphasizes the process of data production, wrangling, and visualization.
-We then turn to the logic of machine learning and the process of parameter tuning and model selection for some frequently used machine learning tools.
+The course emphasizes the process of data gathering, pre-processing, and visualization.
+We then turn to the logic of machine learning, including model selection and hyperparameter tuning.

 This course will not magically make you a data scientist, an expert in “big data”, or a professional-grade programmer in 10 weeks.
-Rather, this course aims to provide the conceptual background, ethical framework, and computational experience that will turn someone with policy expertise and social science training into a valuable member of a data science team.
+Rather, we aim to provide the conceptual background, ethical framework, and computational experience that will turn someone with policy expertise and social science training into a valuable member of a data science team.

-### Learning Objectives:
+### Learning Objectives
 * Familiarity with the vocabulary and key concepts in data science
 * Understand the difference between big data and high-dimensional data and how one enables the exploitation of the other
 * Understand the logic of predictive machine learning